beatlevic/beatletech/_posts/2015-02-03-my-system-to-win-big.markdown

 minor changes and occasional missteps I'm still following through and it has definitely made a hugely positive impact on my life and productivity.

-Now without further ado, My System:
+Now without further ado, My System to Win Big:

 #### Exercise
 One or more of the following activities I do daily for at least 30 to 60 minutes